Surgical Procedures: Surgery and Staging for Gastric Cancer

 What is recovery like?

-Recovery from gastric cancer surgery will depend on the extent of the procedure you have had.
+Recovery from gastric cancer surgery depends on the type of procedure you have had.
 At times, a hospital stay is needed.

 You will be told how to care for your incisions, drains, or tubes and will be given any other instructions before leaving the hospital.

-Your medical team will discuss with you the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention and/or other conditions.
+Your provider will discuss with you the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention and/or other conditions.

 Precautions after surgery will depend on whether you had one large incision (cut) or many smaller incisions.
-Often, after partial or total gastrectomy, you will be instructed to:
+Often, after partial or total gastrectomy, you will be told to:

-- Avoid heavy lifting, pushing, pulling, or sports activities until you are told otherwise.
+- Avoid heavy lifting, pushing, pulling, or sports activities until you are told it is okay.

-- Showering instead of a bath.
+- Shower instead of taking a bath.
 Avoid tub bathing or sauna use until the incision is fully healed.

-- Avoid driving while using narcotics to manage your pain.
+- Avoid driving while using narcotics for your pain.

-- Increase your daily physical activity as tolerated and rest as needed.
+- Increase your daily physical activity as you can, and rest as needed.

 - Fever.
-Your team will tell you at what temperature they should be contacted.
+Your provider will tell you at what temperature they should be called.

 - Redness, swelling, worsening pain, or drainage from the incision.